About Us

 Projected Images

-The Portland Photographic Society holds image sharing and discussion for our members during Projected Image Night (on the first Monday of the month), with a focus on sharing photos, photo ideas, locations, constructive criticism, and knowledge.
+The Portland Photographic Society holds image sharing and discussion for our members during Projected Image Night, with a focus on sharing photos, ideas, locations, constructive criticism, and knowledge.

 Images shown to the club during the year can be entered in our year-end “Image of the Year” competitions.
 You can see previous winning images here.

-All types of film and digital cameras and photographic equipment are allowed and used by our members, including cell phones, point-and-shoot cameras, mirrorless and rangefinder cameras, digital and film SLRs, and medium-format and large-format cameras.
+All types of film and digital cameras and photographic equipment are allowed and used by our members, including digital cameras, film cameras, and even cell phones and point-and-shoots — whatever works!

 Print Sharing